ballerina-platform/ballerina-lang/docs/AnnotationSummary.md

 ##### Header Param

-Represents a transport headers that are expected as part of the request.
+Represents a transport header that is expected as part of the request.

 Syntax:
 ```